ultradns/terraform-provider-ultradns/docs/data-sources/cdns.md

 ## Attributes Reference

-In addition to the arguments above, the following attributes are exported:
+In addition to all of the arguments above, the following attributes are exported:

 * `total_pages` - (Computed) (Integer) Total number of pages.
 * `total_elements` - (Computed) (Integer) Total number of CDN resources.
 * `cdns` - (Computed) (Block List) List of CDN resources.
+The structure of this block is described below.

 ### Nested `cdns` block has the following structure: